 Each workday, millions of Americans wake up and get ready for work, enjoy their breakfast and coffee, and then start working… without ever leaving their homes.
 This is the result of a paradigm shift in today’s workplace.
 In years past, working from home seemed unrealistic across a number of industries.
-Today, that isn’t the case.
+Today, that is not the case.
 The Bureau of Labor Statistics recently reported that 23% of employees do some or all of their work at home.
 Flexjobs, a leading job search website specializing in freelance, remote, and part-time jobs, predicts that one-third of employees will work remotely in the next 10 years.
 If your small business has remote workers, you need to make sure they maximize their productivity and efficiency, and it starts by providing them with the right tools, technology and support.
 Failure to do this can be damaging to your bottom line and result in poor employee morale.
-This Balboa Capital blog post features five ways to help your remote workers succeed.
+This Balboa Capital blog post has tips on how to help your remote workers succeed.

 1. Provide them with adequate training.

 When you hire remote workers, they will no doubt need training to strengthen their skills and learn how to utilize your company’s systems and technologies properly.
 If they don’t receive the proper amount of training, they will run into problems while working in their home offices.
-Even the most skilled remote employees can lag behind if they don’t fully understand your company’s processes and protocols, or if they can’t get swift responses to their requests for assistance.
-Remember, your remote workers are all alone, so they don’t have the luxury of walking over to the accounting, IT, or sales departments when they have questions or need to address problems.
+Even the most skilled remote employees can lag behind if they do not fully understand your company’s processes and protocols, or if they cannot get swift responses to their requests for assistance.
+Remember, your remote workers are all alone, so they do not have the luxury of walking over to the accounting, IT, or sales departments when they have questions or need to address problems.

 2. Keep them connected.